-There are various Study Abroad scholarships out there to assist students financially for their time abroad.
+There are various Study Abroad scholarships to assist students financially for their time abroad.
 Please see the links below for more information regarding each scholarship.
 Please note that many of these scholarships do not apply to Mission trip participants since they are not receiving course credit for their international experience.

 The Goodrich Scholarship is an internal scholarship.
 Applicants must be an undergraduate or graduate student at Baylor and a US citizen.
 Recipients will be selected competitively based on financial need AND academic merit (Need assessed first), and other factors related to the applicant and the nature of the study-abroad program.
 Applicants for this scholarship will be able to apply in their applications for a Baylor study abroad program.